-When it comes to gaming rigs, having the best gaming SSD is almost as important as having the best graphics card you can afford.
+The best gaming SSD is almost as important as having the best graphics card you can afford when it comes to a gaming rig.
 Unless you've spent many tens of thousands of dollars to build a professional AV workstation with dozens of CPU cores and hundreds of GB of RAM, it's almost certain that you won't have anywhere near enough RAM to load all the data you're going to need when you need it.

 That means you're going to load data to and unload data from a storage drive, and which one you use is going to make all the difference between staring at a loading screen for a few seconds or staring at it for as long as a minute or more.

 Fortunately, SSDs aren't nearly as expensive as they used to be and getting one with a large capacity is still plenty affordable, so there's little reason not to get the best gaming SSD possible.

 Which one you get, however, is going to depend on your motherboard.
 Nowadays, its hard to recommend anything other than an M.2 SSD that plugs right into your motherboard, especially for gaming or other data access-intensive tasks like video editing.

 However, while the SATA SSD might be near the point of obsolescence, there are still many of us who haven't made the switch over to the latest M.2-capable motherboards.